dasiths/ai_generated_talk_abstracts/breadcrumb_protocol/narrative.md

 During this time I was presenting the effectiveness of the workflow and context engineering techniques to my peers and some teams outside my ISE organisation as well.

+I worked on helping improve team readiness in the ANZ studio by working with the newly formed Cassowary crew upskill on context engineering and hyper velocity engineering practices.
+We trialled the breadcrumb protocol during this time and used it as a way to enable code generation activities in a structured manner.
+We had encouraging results and fine tuned the breadcrumb protocol during this period.

-I got the opportunity to collaborate with an engineering team looking after Azure Service Insights (ASI) which is part of the Azure Kubernetes Service (AKS) eco-system to see the feasibility of this pattern within their existing large brownfield code base.
+I got the opportunity to collaborate with an internal engineering team looking after Azure Service Insights (ASI) which is part of the Azure Kubernetes Service (AKS) eco-system to see the feasibility of this pattern within their existing large brownfield code base.
 Our initial findings were promising but the workflows needed some tuning to be effective in this brownfield envioronment which had years of implicit domain knowledge buried deep in code.

 During the early months of 2025, GitHub Copilot didn't have extensive support for prompt files, chat modes or MCP tools and this made it difficult to implement context engineering workflows easily.
 There was clear evidence to suggest that this structured workflow with breadcrumbs was giving far better results.